-- 1. That the Report and Accounts for the year to 30 April 2016 be received. - 2.
-That the Directors' Remuneration Report for the year to 30 April 2016 be approved. - 3.
-That Hamish Buchan, who retires from office annually, be re-elected as a Director. - 4.
-That Gordon Neilly, who retires from office annually, be re-elected as a Director. - 5.
-That Stuart Paul, who retires from office annually, be re-elected as a Director. - 6.
+- 1. That the Report and Accounts for the year to 30 April 2017 be received. - 2.
+That the Policy on Directors' Remuneration be approved. - 3.
+That the Directors' Remuneration Report for the year to 30 April 2017 be approved. - 4.
+That Hamish Buchan, who retires from office annually, be re-elected as a Director. - 5.
+That Gordon Neilly, who retires from office annually, be re-elected as a Director. - 6.
 That Frank Rushbrook, who retires from office annually, be re-elected as a Director. - 7.
-That Robin Angus, who retires from office annually, be re-elected as a Director. - 8.
+That Jean Sharp, who retires from office at the first Annual General Meeting following her appointment to the Board, be re-appointed as a Director. - 8.
+That Robin Angus, who retires from office annually, be re-elected as a Director. - 9.
 That Ernst & Young LLP be re-appointed as Auditors and that the Directors be authorised to determine their remuneration.

-9. Authority to allot shares
+10. Authority to allot shares

-That, in substitution for any existing authority, but without prejudice to the exercise of any such authority prior to the date hereof, the Directors of the Company be and are hereby generally and unconditionally authorised in accordance with Section 551 of the Companies Act 2006 (the "Act") to exercise all the powers of the Company to allot shares in the Company and to grant rights to subscribe for or to convert any security into shares in the Company ("Securities") provided that such authority shall be limited to the allotment of shares and the grant of rights in respect of shares with an aggregate nominal value of up to £2,186,800, such authority to expire at the conclusion of the next Annual General Meeting of the Company after the passing of this resolution or on the expiry of 15 months from the passing of this resolution, whichever is the earlier, unless previously revoked, varied or extended by the Company in a general meeting, save that the Company may at any time prior to the expiry of this authority make an offer or enter into an agreement which would or might require Securities to be allotted or granted after the expiry of such authority and the Directors shall be entitled to allot or grant Securities in pursuance of such an offer or agreement as if such authority had not expired.
+That, in substitution for any existing authority, but without prejudice to the exercise of any such authority prior to the date hereof, the Directors of the Company be and are hereby generally and unconditionally authorised in accordance with Section 551 of the Companies Act 2006 (the "Act") to exercise all the powers of the Company to allot shares in the Company and to grant rights to subscribe for or to convert any security into shares in the Company ("Securities") provided that such authority shall be limited to the allotment of shares and the grant of rights in respect of shares with an aggregate nominal value of up to £2,470,150, such authority to expire at the conclusion of the next Annual General Meeting of the Company after the passing of this resolution or on the expiry of 15 months from the passing of this resolution, whichever is the earlier, unless previously revoked, varied or extended by the Company in a general meeting, save that the Company may at any time prior to the expiry of this authority make an offer or enter into an agreement which would or might require Securities to be allotted or granted after the expiry of such authority and the Directors shall be entitled to allot or grant Securities in pursuance of such an offer or agreement as if such authority had not expired.